 Course modules are chosen to complement the student’s skills.
 The PhD Centre aims to bring the students to an excellent level in finance, analytics (maths and statistics) and programming during the first year, enabling progression towards a PhD in years 2-4.

-Additional modules of interest can be undertaken at any of the three collaborating universities, throughout the whole period of study.
+Additional modules of interest can be undertaken at any relevant department at UCL, throughout the whole period of study.
 Attendance at lectures is monitored but not subject to exams.

 From year 2 students concentrate on their research and have the option to take a unique opportunity to apply their work.
 A research project can be undertaken during a placement arranged with one of our industry partners.
 This applied research is agreed between the student and the Centre, with support given to find a good match for the placement.

 Contact is maintained between the student and their supervisor, flexible to their needs and progress.